MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/upgrade-to-orchestrator.md

 ms.technology:  system-center-2016
 ms.topic:  article
 ms.author: raynew
+monikerRange: 'sc-orch-2016'
 ---

 # Upgrade in Orchestrator

 You can upgrade to the latest version of  System Center - Orchestrator to System Center using the steps below.

 ## Before you start